cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 > Serials Librarian, 81*(3–4), 246–252.
 > [https://doi.org/10.1080/0361526X.2021.2008581][brown2021]

+All these **access points** are good for the user, but they present a technological problem, too.
+That problem is:
+how do I link to the main source?

 One way to know if our library provides access to the above source and others like it is through a link resolver.
-We see UK's link resolver in action whenever we see a **View Now @ UK** button or link.
+We see UK's link resolver in action when we see a **View Now @ UK** button or link.
-When we click on that button or link in someplace like LISTA or SSPC, we trigger the database's role in the link resolver for that article, and that routes us through the library's discovery service.
+When we click on that button or link in a database like the above mentioned LISTA or SSPC, we trigger the link resolver, and that routes us through the library's discovery service.
 In *LISTA*, that link looks like this: